TypeCellOS/TypeCell/packages/editor/public/_docs/demos.md

 ## Built something exciting?

-Let us know [on discord](https://discord.gg/TcJ9TRC3SV) or [Matrix](https://matrix.to/#/#typecell-space:matrix.org) if you'd like to feature your own demo on this page!
+Let us know [on discord](https://discord.gg/TcJ9TRC3SV) if you'd like to feature your own demo on this page!